 Date:

-I, , hereby authorize Pacific School of Religion staff to disclose, make accessible, and furnish the following information:
+I,accessible, and f , hereby authorized the following information: orize Pacific School of Religion staff to disclose, mai

-- Official Transcript
+Official Transcript

-- Financial Aid Record(s)
+Financial Aid Record(s)

-- Disciplinary Information
+Disciplinary Information

-- Student Accounts Information
+Student Accounts Information

-- Dean's Office File(s)
+Dean's Office File(s)

-- Housing File(s)
+Housing File(s)

-- Other: Description:
+Other: Description:

+to Relationship to student .

-to (Name of person or entity to whom records are to be released) Relationship to student Email: o being roleased) Phone No.: (Phone number of person or entity to whom record ds are to be released) These records will be used for the purpose of This release shall be effective until(Date) unless revoked by me in writing.
-(Colleague ID Number) (Student Phone Number) (Student Email Address) (Student Mailing Address) (Student Signature)
+(Name of person or entity to whom records are to be released) Relationship to student

+Email-

+(Email a ddress of person or entity to whom records are being released)

+Phone No.: me number of person or entity to whom record

+(Pho me number of person or entity to whom record is are to be released)

+Th

+Luese records w rill be used for the purpose of

+This release shall Il be offective until unless revoked by me in pariting

+This release sha (Date) unless revoked by me in writing.

+(Callarian ID Mars) ber) (Student Phone Number) (Student Ernail Address)

+(considire in Milli (Student Finds Number) (Student Email Address)

+(Student Mailing Ad idress)

+(Student Signature)